-Casey lives with mental illness, with a primary diagnosis of Bipolar Disorder.
-People with Bipolar Disorder experience severe and persistent mood changes affecting their ability to function in all aspects of everyday life, such as relationship problems or difficulties in the workplace.
-People with Bipolar Disorder are often diagnosed with co-existing mental health conditions such as anxiety, or physical conditions such as migraine.
+Casey lives with mental illness, with a primary diagnosis of Schizoaffective Disorder.
+People with Schizoaffective Disorder can experience psychosis as well as mood changes affecting their ability to function in all aspects of everyday life, such as relationship problems or difficulties in the workplace.

 Through her life and work, Casey demonstrates that with the right supports, people with mental illness and other disability can thrive.

-Ian established Hymans Valuers and Auctioneers in 1984 after 9 years in the accounting profession where he qualified as a Chartered Accountant.
-With a view to obtaining additional experience as an auctioneer, in 1985, Ian wrote to all charities in NSW to offer his services for charity events on a pro-bono basis.
-Over the past 30 years Ian has undertaken hundreds of auctions for charities all over Australia.
+Ian established Hymans Valuers and Auctioneers in 1984 and is a Chartered Accountant by profession.
+To obtain additional experience as an auctioneer, in 1985, Ian wrote to all charities in NSW to offer his services for charity events on a pro-bono basis.
+Over the past 30 years, Ian has undertaken hundreds of auctions for charities all over Australia.

 In 1993, Ian and his wife Hanne were blessed with the delivery of their third child, Alistair, who was born with Down Syndrome.
-With the arrival of Alistair, Ian was galvanised to become involved with the disability community and has served on numerous Not for Profit boards and committees including CNS Precision Assembly, Inala Disability Services, Special Olympics, Lifestart Co-operative Ltd and Association of Children with a Disability.
-In addition, Ian established fundraising events all over Australia that have raised in excess of $10m over the past 25 years.
+With the arrival of Alistair, Ian was galvanised to become involved with the disability community and has served on numerous Not for Profit boards and committees including Inala Disability Services, Special Olympics, Lifestart Co-operative Ltd, the Down Syndrome Assn of NSW and the Assn of Children with a Disability.
+Ian was the founding Chairman of the Special Olympics North Shore Region which has the largest number of Special Olympics athletes in Australia.
+He is currently a Director and Treasurer of CNS Precision Assembly which is an Australian Disability Enterprise employing 22 people with intellectual disabilities in Hornsby NSW.
+Also, Ian established ongoing fundraising events all over Australia that have raised over $10m over the past 25 years.

-In his commercial life, Ian is currently the CEO of Hymans Auctioneers and Valuers which undertakes valuations and asset disposals throughout the Asia Pacific region.
+In his commercial life, Ian is still the CEO of Hymans which undertakes valuations and asset disposals throughout the Asia Pacific region.
 He is also Chairman of Professional Risk Managers Pty Ltd which advises clients on insurance risks throughout the world.

-Ian is very excited about membership of the NSW Disability Council and the opportunity to have a say in the policy debate affecting people with disabilities.
+Ian is very excited about membership of the NSW Disability Council and the opportunity to contribute to the policy debate affecting people with disabilities.